magnet-tn/dwa15-fall2016-notes/03_Laravel/04_New_Laravel_Application.md

 $ composer create-project laravel/laravel foobooks --prefer-dist
 ```

+If you see warnings or errors after running this command, scroll down to see if your issue is listed in the __Troubleshooting__ section.

 When Composer is done working, move into the newly created project directory:

 ```